 Consistency means that we follow through with what we say we are going to do.
 It gives power to our words.
 It is resisting giving our child second and third chances when he breaks a rule or behaves poorly.
 Giving in instead of holding our ground – even when we are tired/stretched thin/overworked – will backfire on us in the long run, because giving in teaches our kiddos that next time they just need to push a little bit more and we will eventually let them have what they want.

 Consistency allows boundaries and expectations to be set, which actually provides children with a sense of safety.
 When unexpected changes occur, their safety and security is impacted, sometimes causing anxiety.
-While we cannot predict all changes, having consistent routines and expectations is a solid foundation which helps them adapt to changes as needed.
+While we cannot predict all changes, having consistent routines and expectations is a solid foundation that helps them adapt to changes as needed.

 Structures and routines also help kiddos learn how to control their behaviors.
 When expectations and consequences are known, children actively make the choice to behave accordingly or deal with the consequence that follows.
 If you are consistent with how you respond to positive and negative behaviors, children are more likely to adjust their behavior.
 Consider some examples adults might face: